 Research is the best way to ensure you are getting the right internet plan for your household’s needs.
 Before you commit to a provider or plan, make sure all of your questions are answered and you know exactly what you will be paying for.

-What are all the internet plans available in my area?
+2. What speeds are available in my area?

-How do I know what speed I need for internet?
+3. How do I know what speed I need?

-- Above 25 Mbps for working from home
+- 20 to 40 Mbps for working from home and/or gaming for one to three users

-Internet providers vary considerably on their data limit policies.
+Internet providers vary considerably in their data limit policies.
 Make sure you know how much data you get with each package and what happens if you go over that limit.
 Additionally, even if your prospective service provider advertises unlimited data, ask if there is the potential for your internet speed to ever be throttled.
-Sometimes, even if you have unlimited data, providers slow your internet toward the end of the month if you are using it disproportionately more than others in your neighborhood and the network is congested.
-There may even be soft data limits that your provider doesn’t advertise.

 Most providers do not guarantee the speeds they advertise, but you should ask what your prospective provider’s policy is just in case you run into problems with your speeds.
-Providers should be able to offer speeds at least within 80% of advertised speeds, according to data from the Federal Communications Commission.
-To find out the speed of your current internet plan, take our test below.
+Providers should be able to offer speeds at least within 80% of what is advertised, according to data from the Federal Communications Commission (FCC).

 Need more for the price?